-Mexico destroys 8 mn chickens amid bird flu outbreakAugust 8th, 2012 in Diseases, Conditions, Syndromes /
+Mexico destroys 8 mn chickens amid bird flu outbreakAugust 8, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Eight million chickens have so far been slaughtered in Mexico and 66 million more were vaccinated in a bid to contain a bird flu outbreak in the west of the country, authorities said Tuesday.